Custom firmware for PS Vita

 Help!
 I messed up something else and my Vita doesn't boot anymore!
 You can reset all Vita settings (including non-hack related ones) from safe mode by selecting "Restore the PS Vita System".
 You can also enter safe mode by disconnecting and reconnecting the battery during a failed boot loop.
 Note this does not uninstall ensō but keeps it inactive.
 To reactivate it, you must run the ensō installer and use the Square option to fix the boot config.

 Can I see the source?
-We are currently polishing up the source and it will be released soon.
-If you are a developer, you can contact us about early access.
-Here is more information on who we are.
+Here is the source code and here is more information on who we are.